-Ark Academy is part of Ark - a leading education charity and one of the country’s top-performing academy operators.
+Ark Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

-Ark’s relationship with the Secretary of State is set out in the master funding agreement.
+Ark’s relationship with the Secretary of State is set out in the Master Funding Agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Academy.

-OUR LOCAL GOVERNING Body
+OUR LOCAL GOVERNING BODY

-- Six to 10 members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+Ark Academy’s LGB is made up up of six to ten members appointed by Ark, to include the Chair, Principal, Staff Governor and up to two Parent Governors.
+Governors are usually people with a local connection or a particular skill or interest who are committed to supporting educational opportunity in the area.